Expand your search scope when conducting a Background Check

 What Is a National Criminal Record Database Search?

-A National Criminal Record Database Search draws from over 500 million records from thousands of jurisdictions, including counties, The Department of Corrections (DOC), The Administrative Office of Courts (AOC), and Sex Offender registries from all 50 states, plus Washington DC, Guam, and Puerto Rico.
+This search pulls from over 500 million records across thousands of jurisdictions.
+It includes counties, Departments of Corrections (DOC), Administrative Offices of Courts (AOC), and Sex Offender Registries.
+Coverage spans all 50 states, plus Washington D.C., Guam, and Puerto Rico.

 What Shows Up on a National Criminal Database Search?